gpeterson406/GreenwoodBanner_Book/_book/06-correlationAndSimpleLinearRegression.md

 interpretations.

-In the Australian Athlete data, we saw a weak negative relationship between *BodyFat* (% body weight that is fat) and *Hematocrit* (% red blood cells in the blood).
+In the Australian Athlete data, we saw a weak negative relationship between *Body Fat* (% body weight that is fat) and *Hematocrit* (% red blood cells in the blood).
 The scatterplot in Figure \@ref(fig:Figure6-15) shows just the results for the female athletes along with the regression line which has a